woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 once and for all 彻底地 ; 一劳永逸地
 ```

 No, the tapes will always be running... until they don't.
-And what there is to do when they come up is to notice them,be aware of them as what they are.
+And what there is to do when they come up is to <font color=red>notice them,be aware of them as what they are</font>.
 Then they flatten, they disappear. **We don’t do anything with them.
 We don’t ignore them, reject them or try to change them.
 We simply notice them... like leaves on the river.**

 The ground from which we perceive things transforms.
 Before, the ground was unawareness and sometimes we were aware.
 After, the ground is awareness and sometimes we’re unaware.
 But the circumstances of our life look the same — the same tapes still run, and sometimes we’re aware of them and sometimes not.. .just as before.
 Everything is the same.

 Everything is the same, but it is being perceived in a new way.
 If life is a bowl of cherries, then the cherries — the circumstances of our life — have not changed, but the bowl itself has changed.

 And what is that difference?
 Before, the bowl — the context in which everything is held — was that certain things needed to be achieved or changed.
-After, the ground is that this is the way it is, and that all there ever is to do is to beaware of the way it is.
+After, the ground is that this is the way it is, and that <font color=red>all there ever is to do is to be aware of the way it is</font>.
 Since that is not a doingness, it’s doing nothing.
 But again, doing nothing doesn’t necessarily look like inactivity; it looks like just doing what we do.

 **Just doing what we do, following our inner guidance,without performing our actions as means to an end.
 Then each action can become a blissful end-in-itself.**